rsdoiel/antenna/planet.md

 ---

-## Germany halts Israeli arms exports over Gaza City plans
+## As it happened: UN Council to meet over Israel's plan

 date: 2025-08-08, from: RTÉ News